openfheorg/openfhe-network-examples/README.md

 these examples are valid for many forms of wireless and wireline networks, not just 5G networks.

+**This repository is still in pre-release form.** It contains several examples of network based FHE applications.
+Not all examples have been hardened with additional error checking or detailed installation instructions, and so may not operate properly.
+We will annotate this README file with status updates explicitly identify the status of each example system.
+We also suggest monitoring the [ToDo](ToDo.md) file to review the status of the various demonstrations before attempting to run them.

 Questions should be forwarded to the Duality Principal Investigator, Dr. David Bruce Cousins, email: dcousins@dualitytech.com